 For the first iteration, we built a simple but elegant one-page solution that met the needs of most businesses.
 Anchor links in the main navigation scrolled people to key sections.

-Defualt content sections
+Default content sections

 We reviewed hundreds of company (liquidator) websites and noticed some patterns.
 In particular, we found that navigation and naming conventions rarely differed.
 So, to make the setup process easier, we created pre-assigned sections.
 Users can easily change the name, reorder the sections or turn-off unwanted sections.